glenn2223/ExpressionBuilder/README.md

 5. And for the operations, you have an extension method: `Operation.GreaterThanOrEqualTo.GetDescription(Resources.Operations.ResourceManager)`.

 #### Note on globalization
-Any property or operation not mentioned at the resources files will be replaced by its conventionalised property identifier.
+Any property or operation not mentioned in the resources files will be replaced by its conventionalised property identifier.

 ## Complex expressions
 Complex expressions are handled basically by grouping up filter statements, like in the example below: